wcgordon1/TustinRecruiting/src/content/jobs/tr-inside-sales-associate-riverside-insi-0hoj8n.md

   Located in the vibrant city of Riverside, CA, our company is seeking an enthusiastic and dedicated Inside Sales Associate to join our dynamic healthcare tech team.
-As a key player in a specialized group, you'll work with cutting-edge digital health platforms, medical software, and healthcare analytics solutions.
-This role offers the opportunity to thrive in a forward-thinking environment while contributing significantly to the success of our innovative products.
+As a key player in a specialized group, you'll work with cuttingedge digital health platforms, medical software, and healthcare analytics solutions.
+This role offers the opportunity to thrive in a forwardthinking environment while contributing significantly to the success of our innovative products.
+Position Overview Join our team as an Inside Sales Associate, where you will engage with healthcare professionals across Riverside, making impactful connections and driving sales initiatives.

-  ## Position Overview

-  Join our team as an Inside Sales Associate, where you will engage with healthcare professionals across Riverside, making impactful connections and driving sales initiatives.
 With a work schedule that perfectly balances productivity and personal time, you'll be part of a collaborative...
 location: 'Riverside, CA'
 team: Software
 schedule: 'First Shift (6:00 AM - 2:30 PM)'